Umami 101Jump to Recipe

-For over a century now, Asian cuisine has used many different ingredients that are specifically designed to infuse a dish with this umami flavor.
+For centuries, Asian cuisine has used many different ingredients that are specifically designed to infuse a dish with this umami flavor.
 For me, I’m just starting to really play around with some of these ingredients while some of them I have been using for years without actually knowing that they were adding this flavor to my dishes.

-Braggs – This is a new product for me that I’m still playing around with (Thanks Sean and Maeve for the intro).
+Braggs – This is a great alternative to soy sauce if you are allergic to soy.
 It’s basically a concentration of those amino acids that are known to produce the umami flavor.
 It has some sodium, but a fraction of what’s in soy sauce.
 I’m learning that this stuff is good on loads of things!

-Oyster Sauce – A simple sauce that’s basically boiled oysters that’s then mixed with cornstarch and other stuff to thicken it.
-It’s very flavorful and a small amount of it can gives loads of savory flavor to your dish.
+Oyster Sauce – A simple sauce that’s basically boiled oysters that are then mixed with cornstarch and other stuff to thicken it.
+It’s very flavorful and a small amount of it can give loads of savory flavor to your dish.

-MSG – The long debated seasoning that is basically pure umami.
-Some people have a sensitivity to it that causes headaches and other adverse health affects, but after a lot of testing, most of these affects have not been able to be linked to MSG in any way.
+MSG – The long-debated seasoning that is basically pure umami.
+Some people have a sensitivity to it that causes headaches and other adverse health affects, but after a lot of testing, most of these effects have not been able to be linked to MSG in any way.
 I feel that it’s safe to eat in moderation and I eat it regularly, but if it gives you a headache, then just don’t use it!